FoeinLove/iot-inspector/README.md

 ```

 #### Change WiFI SSID and Password
-The defualt SSID of the WiFi network created by IoT-Inspector is "Pi3-AP".
-You may wish to change this, especially if you have multiple IoT-Inspectors running in proximity.
+The defualt SSID of the WiFi network created by this software is "Pi3-AP".
+You may wish to change this, especially if you have multiple Raspberry Pi's running this software in proximity.

-The default password for the WiFi network created by IoT-Inspector is "raspberry".
-You should change this password to prevent others from using the IoT-Inspector network.
+The default password for the WiFi network created by this software is "raspberry".
+You should change this password to prevent others from using the WiFi network.

 The SSID and password are set in the file `iot-inspector/config/hostapd.conf`.
 Open this file in a text editor and change the values of `ssid` and `wpa_passphrase` to new a SSID and password, respectively.